Exercises For Lower Back Pain

 Conclusion on Exercises for Lower Back Pain

-To conclude I would like to leave you with 10 facts about lower back pain recently published in British Journal of Sports Medicine
+To conclude I would like to leave you with some facts about lower back pain recently published in British Journal of Sports Medicine

 - Back pain is rarely dangerous